davidamichelson/DIV6700/schedule.md

 ### Thursday, August 27, 2020
 - Discussion sections. *(Zoom)*

+### Thursday, August 27, 2020 or later
+- Meet with TA and with Dr. Michelson in two separate office hours meetings.
+Sign-up on Brightspace *(B)*

 ## Week 2: Christianity in the Greco-Roman World

 ### Tuesday, September 1, 2020